Atlantic Philanthropies gives $177M to fight dementia

 Watch UCSF Faculty Talks at TEDMED 2015

-Three UC San Francisco faculty members are featured speakers at TEDMED 2015, an annual gathering of 1,500 innovators who will explore the promise of technology in health and medicine.
-The event will be held in Palm Springs, California, November 18-20 and be available remotely with live streaming.
+Three UC San Francisco faculty members were featured speakers at TEDMED 2015, an annual gathering of 1,500 innovators who explored the promise of technology in health and medicine.
+The event will was held in Palm Springs, California.